An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 ► Medical Care

-Those with medical knowledge will be indispensable in a post-disaster world.
-Medical care in exchange for goods will be just as valuable, if not more so, than physical items.
+Medical knowledge will be indispensable in a post-disaster world.
+Medical care will be just as valuable as physical items in exchange for goods.

 ► Mechanical and Repair Services